 “The instructor gives too much homework”.
 Make a fair evaluation (track your hours and see if other people also have the same problem), so that you can talk to the instructor with some data, …

-There is a bunch of resources (e.g. Bagem) that can help in many ways.
+There is a bunch of resources (e.g. Bagem at SU) that can help in many ways.